-Practically, EMI shielding compounds and vacuum metalized conductive coatings manifest differently from one another.
+Practically, for shielding, EMI coatings vs. compounds manifest differently from one another.
 Shielding compounds are conductive materials typically infused in a solvent base.
-Because plastic lacks conductivity, engineers must add a conductive material to these plastics so these compounds can fend off EMI.
+Because plastic lacks conductivity, engineers must add conductive material to these plastics so these compounds can fend off EMI.
 This mixture forms a resin and contains conductive fibers or particles typically consisting of metals.

-In contrast, conductive coatings cover the surface of a nonconductive material such as plastic through vacuum metalization.
+In contrast, when pondering EMI coatings vs. compounds, conductive coatings cover the surface of a nonconductive material such as plastic through vacuum metalization.
 This involves vaporizing and depositing metals onto whatever surface requires shielding.
 Rather than modifying the substrate’s composition with a conductive filler, conductive coatings form a cohesive layer of copper, stainless steel, nickel-chrome, or several other possible materials that attenuate potentially disruptive EMI.

 Shielding Mechanism Differences

-When considering the physical differences between EMI shielding compounds vs. coatings, it’s important to recognize how these differences affect their shielding mechanisms.
+When considering the physical differences between EMI coatings vs. compounds, it’s important to recognize how these differences affect their shielding mechanisms.
 Because compound shielding involves the use of an integrally conductive compound, compound shields inherently have gaps between conductive particles in suspension; vacuum metalized coatings provide a complete metal layer that has less opportunity for transmission and can therefore be thinner while accomplishing the same attenuation.